ZeanL2024/Majorproject_group/README.md

 This project, created with p5.js, showcases a dynamic piece of art that simulates old film effects and features a dynamically animated boat and dove.
 Here is how you can interact with the artwork:

-- **Page Load**: Upon loading the page, the animation will automatically start.
+- **Page Load**: Upon loading the page, the background animation will automatically start.
-- **Mouse Click**: Click anywhere on the screen to restart the animation.
+- **Mouse Click**: Click anywhere on the screen to restart the dove animation.
 - **Window Resize**: Adjusting the browser window size will redraw the screen to ensure the animation fits the new dimensions.

 ## Animation Implementation